⚖️CLAT / Law9 May 2026

 How to Prepare

-• Practice Mock Tests: Regularly taking mock tests is crucial to assess your preparation level, identify weak areas, and improve time management skills.
-Analyze your performance in each mock test to refine your strategy.
+• Practice Mock Tests: Regularly taking mock tests is crucial for assessing your preparation level, identifying weak areas, and improving time management skills.

 What Should Students Do Next?

-With this information at hand, aspiring law students should take the following steps:
+With this updated information, aspiring law students should take the following steps:

-• Understand Admission Criteria: Familiarize yourself with the eligibility criteria, application process, and important dates for CLAT and any other relevant entrance exams.
+• Check Admission Criteria: Pay close attention to the eligibility criteria, application procedures, and important dates for CLAT and any other relevant entrance exams.

-• Seek Guidance: Connect with seniors, mentors, or career counselors who can provide insights and guidance based on their experiences.
+• Seek Guidance: Connect with seniors, mentors, or educational counselors who can offer insights and advice based on their experience.

 How EduNext Can Help